-Graph 2.2.3: Book value of equity of SOEs/SCEs in Europe (as % of GDP)
+Graph 2.2.3: Book value of equity of State-owned enterprises/State-controlled enterprises in Europe (as % of GDP)

-Source: 2012 OECD data on size and sectoral distribution of SOEs, European Commission calculations.
+Source: 2012 OECD data on size and sectoral distribution of State-owned enterprises, Commission services calculations.

-The level of state involvement in Slovenia is amongst the highest in Europe.
-The book value of equity of SOEs/SCEs relative to GDP (Graph 2.2.3) is the highest in Europe if majority state-owned companies (over 50%) are taken into account and the second highest if minority stakes are also included (between 10% and 50%), while their share in terms of employment is the third highest in both cases (Graph 2.2.5).
-According to a set of OECD soft indicators (19), the extent to which the state owns, controls, or is involved in business in Slovenia (state control) is above the average in the EU or in Slovenia's Central and Eastern European (CEE) peers (Graph 2.2.5), particularly when it comes to government involvement in the network industries (equity shares in electricity, gas, rail, transport, air transport, postal services and telecommunications).
+The state involvement in Slovenia is amongst the highest in Europe.
+The book value of equity of state-owned enterprises/state-controlled enterprises relative to GDP (Graph 2.2.3) is the highest in Europe if majority state-owned companies (over 50%) are taken into account and the second highest if minority stakes are also included (between 10% and 50%), while their share in terms of employment is the third highest in both cases (Graph 2.2.5).
+According to a set of OECD soft indicators (28), the extent to which the state owns, controls, or is involved in business in Slovenia (state control) is above the average in EU or in its Central and East European peers (Graph 2.2.5), particularly when it comes to government involvement in the network industries (equity shares in electricity, gas, rail, transport, air transport, postal services and telecommunications).
 Slovenia scores second worst in terms of involvement of the state in business operation (the extent and type of price controls and regulation) and the use of command and control regulation by the government (the extent to which government uses coercive as opposed to incentives based regulation in general and in specific sector, such as road freight, retail trade, air transport, railways, professional service).
-Moreover, free market principles such as price liberalisation and competitive decision-making based on incentives appear also to be distorted relative to peers.
+Moreover, free market principles such as price liberalisation and competitive decision-making based on incentives appear to be distorted as well relative to peers.